 - 1 teaspoon cinnamon

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- 1 cup finely chopped fresh strawberries
+- 1 cup fresh strawberries, finely chopped

 Preheat oven to 375 degrees.
 Spray a 12-cup muffin pan with a nonstick spray.
 Set aside.

 In a smaller bowl, combine flour, baking soda, cinnamon and salt and mix well.

 Bake for 20 minutes or until toothpick in center comes out clean.

-Place pan on wire rack and let muffins rest for 5 minutes.
+Place pan on wire rack and let muffins rest for 10 minutes.
 Remove to wire rack to cool completely.